udemyDevops/CI-CD-with-Jenkins/CI-pipeline/PaaC.md

 * Documentation to use SonarQube plugin --> https://www.jenkins.io/doc/pipeline/steps/sonar/
     > As we install sonar tool in jenkins, we can also use the SonarQube documentation to use the plugin in pileine (https://docs.sonarsource.com/sonarqube-server/9.8/analyzing-source-code/scanners/jenkins-extension-sonarqube)

-* Pipeline code with SonarQube code analysis [_Jenkinsfile with SonarQube code analysis_](Jenkinsfile-with-sonarQube-codeAnalysis)
+* Pipeline code with SonarQube code analysis [_Jenkinsfile with SonarQube code analysis_](Jenkinsfile-with-sonarQube-codeAnalysis).
+Change the file name to Jenkinsfile and update the values in stages before using this.

     * In Jenkins --> `+ New Item` --> Give a name and select item type as `pipeline` and click ok
-        - Under Pipeline --> Definition --> paste the pipeline script
+        - Under Pipeline --> Definition --> Pipeline script --> paste the pipeline script
         - save --> build now
         - Build history -->  click on the success(/failed) button beside the job number (eg: #1) for job details.
 It will open console output --> scroll down, can see Analysis successful and the SonarQube url to find the results
     * In SonarQube --> projects --> can see the project (vprofile -- project name given in the sonar scanner stage for this practice) --> click on the project to see the results